Why study Design Technology?

 Both courses consist of 60% controlled coursework assignments and 40 % examination.

-The course consists of 2 x controlled assignments (worth 20% in year 10 and 40% in year 11) giving a combined total of 60%.
+The course consists of two controlled assignments (worth 20% in Year 10 and 40% in Year 11) giving a combined total of 60%.
 The coursework consists of a written assignment coupled with a practical assessment both of which are conducted under controlled exam conditions.

 The Catering exam is 1¼ hours long and is taken at the end of the course.
 The exam is a single tier A* to G paper.